-How to Transfer & Play FLAC on iPhone iOS 13?
+How to Transfer & Play FLAC on iPhone, iPad and iPod

 Why can't you add FLAC file to iTunes library or Apple Music?
 Because both iTunes and Apple Music don't support FLAC, but its own ALAC – Apple Lossless Audio Codec.

 What are FLAC and ALAC?